yuanbei/Nars-Wiki/Quick-Start-Guide.md

-**Current page is designed to allow users to quickly set up and start using OpenNARS.**
+### Current page is designed to allow users to quickly set up and start using OpenNARS system

 There are multiple ways to start OpenNARS: download ready-to-use .jar binary or compile from source